blessingaliu/Bookmarks/README.md

 So that I can clean up my bookmark options
 I'd like to be able to delete bookmarks from my list

+As a user
+So that I have freedom to change my mind
+I'd like to be able to update my bookmark list

 ## Domain model diagram

 alias user="User"